By R.D. Miller

 She should run, but where is she going to hide in a system that has holes, that should protect their vulnerability.
 It is always what she must have done, and not what should have happened.

 Many children who live in homes where there is domestic violence equally suffer abuse or neglect at a higher rate.
 This violence develops a pattern of psychological and overcoming this traumatic experience suffers long-term critical consequences in which some also become abusers.

 Over three million children witness domestic violence in their homes every year.
 Some grew up falsely believing that if because concerned mum stayed it was ok.
 However, the lack of effective responses; resources, and often accountability by local law enforcement and judiciary; coupled with inadequate training for first-line responders to handle these violent cases, the cycle continues for helpless victims.

-With the uptick in violence, especially against women, need critical examination as to the cause supported by policies to offer more protection and support.
+The uptick in violence, especially against women, needs critical examination as to the cause supported by policies to offer more protection and support.
 Despite laws and women’s rights movements in the region dated back to the 1950s like in The Bahamas, led by Dr. Doris Johnson.
 However, several of these laws are outdated and may need to be amended to meet today’s concerns

 More dialog is important, and not just when one is murdered.
 It cannot solve the familiarity of what happened at home stays at home with a call to a dear pastor, or few likes on social media while they seldom hold perpetrators accountable.